samiralam/rules-compendium/docs/dmg/6-cosmology/index.md

 The weather on the plane is marked by fierce winds and thick ash.
 Although the air is breathable, creatures not native to the plane must cover their mouths and eyes to avoid stinging cinders.
 The efreet use magic to keep the cinder storms away from the City of Brass, but elsewhere in the plane, the wind always blows, sometimes rising to hurricane force during the worst storms.

-[The heat](/sources/dnd/dmg-2024/dms-toolbox#ExtremeHeat) on the Plane of Fire is comparable to a hot desert on the Material Plane and poses a similar threat to travelers (see “[Environmental Effects](/sources/dnd/dmg-2024/dms-toolbox#EnvironmentalEffects)” in [chapter 3](/sources/dnd/dmg-2024/dms-toolbox)).
+[The heat](/sources/dnd/dmg-2024/dms-toolbox#ExtremeHeat) on the Plane of Fire is comparable to a hot desert on the Material Plane and poses a similar threat to travelers (see "[Environmental Effects](/sources/dnd/dmg-2024/dms-toolbox#EnvironmentalEffects)" in [chapter 3](/sources/dnd/dmg-2024/dms-toolbox)).
 Sources of water are rare, so travelers must carry their own supplies or produce water by magic.

 Important features of the Plane of Fire include the following: